MernaMahmoudd/movies/README.md

 8 Poster_Url: Url of the movie poster.

-got some information from data after cleanning and visualizing:
+got some informations from data after cleanning and visualizing:

 # Q1: What is the most frequent genre in the dataset?
 -Drama